 On February 9, 2023, a purported class action complaint was filed against the Company's subsidiary, Root Insurance Company, in the U.S. District Court for the Middle District of Louisiana (Case No. 3:23-cv-00089-JWD-RLB) by an individual on her behalf and further claiming to represent a putative class of insureds.
-The complaint alleges that Root Insurance Company breached its insurance contract and violated specific provisions of Louisiana law in settling her vehicle total loss claim.
-The complaint seeks damages to include payment of alleged benefits owed under the policy, in addition to pre- and post-judgment interest, statutory penalties, attorneys fees and costs, and injunctive relief on behalf of the named plaintiff and the putative class members.
-The Company believes that the claims in this lawsuit are without merit and intends to defend against them vigorously.
-The lawsuit is in its early stages.
-Therefore, at this time, we cannot predict the outcome or estimate the likelihood or magnitude of our possible or potential loss contingency.
+The complaint alleged that Root Insurance Company breached its insurance contract and violated specific provisions of Louisiana law in settling her vehicle total loss claim.
+The complaint sought damages to include payment of alleged benefits owed under the policy, in addition to pre- and post-judgment interest, statutory penalties, attorneys fees and costs, and injunctive relief on behalf of the named plaintiff and the putative class members.
+This matter was settled for an immaterial amount and dismissed with prejudice on July 20, 2023.